2025–26 Puskás Akadémia FC season: Matches

-Note: Puskás Akadémia FC, interested in the UEFA Conference League qualifiers, officially requested the exchange of the right to choose the venue for the Kazincbarcika–Puskás Akadémia match to be held in the 1st round of the Fizz League (Nemzeti Bajnokság I).
+Note: Round 1, Kazincbarcika vs Puskás Akadémia match: Puskás Akadémia FC, interested in the UEFA Conference League qualifiers, officially requested the exchange of the right to choose the venue for the Kazincbarcika–Puskás Akadémia match to be held in the 1st round of the Fizz League (Nemzeti Bajnokság I).

+Note: Round 26, Ferencváros vs Puskás Akadémia match: the joint request of the two clubs was accepted by the MLSZ Competition Committee, so the Fizz League meeting originally scheduled for 16 March will be held at a new date to be determined later.